wikistreets/wikistreets-monorepo/CONTRIBUTING.md

 ## Local setup

-The wikistreets server is a classic node.js/express app.
+The wikistreets server is a classic node.js/express app with a MongoDB database.
 The web client is currently bundled into the same repository.
 At a glance, you will need to do the following steps:

 ### Clone this repository

 You know how to do that.

+### Set up a MongoDB database

+Either install MongoDB locally or use a hosted service such as MongoDB Atlas.

 ### Install Node.js and npm